 Why are the records available free of charge?

 The Kentucky Geological Survey has maintained libraries of oil and gas well record data in Henderson and Lexington that are free and open to the public.
 When the decision was made to archive these files as digital images, the Survey made a commitment to provide the same level of data access as was provided in the file rooms.
 This means, you can look at the records at no charge.

 Right-click the PDF link on the results page, and use your browser functionality ("save as..." or "save link as...") to start the download process.
 This will download the PDF to your computer.

 How do I print a record?

-Right click on the image and select Print or click the printer icon on the DjVu toolbar.
+Click the printer icon on the PDF toolbar.
 To print only the record you are viewing, set the Print Range to Selection.
 To make the entire record fit on a single page, select Reduce to Fit.
 To print that part of the image displayed at the current zoom level, select Current Zoom.
 After making your selections, click OK.